AdoptOpenJDK/jdk-api-diff/README.md

 * `--exported-packages-only`: `true` or `false`, depending on whether only exported packages should be compared or all packages; only applies if both compared versions are Java 9 or later
-* `--excluded-packages`: a comma-separated listed of package names which should be excluded from the comparison
+* `--excluded-packages`: a comma-separated listed of package names which should be excluded from the comparison;
+this can be useful to exclude unsupported packages such as `com.apple` or to ignore packages missing from Oracle EA builds but present in final versions such as `jdk.management.jfr`

 ## License